GenericMappingTools/gmt/doc/rst/source/grdimage.rst

 value.
 Interpolation and aliasing is controlled with the **-n** option.

 The |-R| option can be used to select a map region larger or smaller than that implied by the extent of the grid.
+Finally, |-A| allows the creation of a direct output to a raster file instead of plotting via PostScript.

 Required Arguments
 ------------------